wavefrontHQ/docs/pages/doc/integrations_aws_lambda.md

 ---
 The Wavefront [AWS Lambda Functions integration](aws-lambda-functions.html) includes:
 * Setup instructions
-* Information about standard counters that the integration includes
+* Information about standard metrics that the integration includes
-* Instructions for collecting custom business metrics
+* Links to instructions for collecting custom business metrics

 On this page, we give some background and details not available on the integration page.